 Full Session Information can be found here

-For more information and to register now: psasuperconference.ca
+For more information: psasuperconference.ca

 The BCScTA is really excited to be offering grants for grassroots projects that inspire our membership.
 This year, the BCScTA introduced the Science Roots Grant to support collaborative groups in quality science education initiatives.